-"Phase 1" will extend four miles from OR219/Wilsonville Road to OR99W south of Dundee, with one travel lane in each direction.
+Phase 1 of the Newberg-Dundee Bypass is currently under construction and expected to open in 2017.
+The four-mile expressway will extend from OR 219 to OR 99W south of Dundee, with one travel lane in each direction (see map).
+ODOT has been working for many years with local communities to plan the Bypass, which will significantly reduce traffic congestion on OR 99W and improve livability and overall traffic flow in the surrounding communities.
+Bridges and overpasses will include design enhancements such as artistic elements that reflect the area’s surrounding natural landscape.
 Funding for Phase 1 is coming from the Oregon Legislature’s Jobs and Transportation Act, the federal government and contributions by Yamhill County, the cities of Newberg, Dundee and McMinnville, and the Confederated Tribes of the Grand Ronde.

 Phase 1 is being built by Oregon firms under several contracts, which allows the project to be finished within a shorter time frame.
 Wildish Standard Paving is building the Newberg portion of the Bypass (OR 219 to Chehalem Creek).
 Hamilton Construction is building the portion of the Bypass near Dundee (OR 99W to Chehalem Creek).
 K & E Excavating has been contracted to build improvements on Springbrook Road, OR 219 and OR 99W in Newberg.